 Personalization can take many forms.
 If your brand is too broad, try niching down to a market to a specific sector of your audience, or brand yourself as a subject matter expert.
 Today’s online audiences don’t necessarily resonate with larger brands, but with the ones that fit them like a glove.

-For example, you are a starting up a cat photography business and are looking for some marketing tips.
+For example, you are starting up a cat photography business and are looking for some marketing tips.
 Would you rather sign up for a marketing course from Cat Photographers Marketing Academy, or Acme Noname Marketing Group?
 The answer is simple.
 People not only gravitate towards niche campaigns, but they buy from them.

 Still struggling with marketing?
 You’re not alone.